 The Local Improvement Process

 A local improvement can be initiated by the City of Edmonton based on an infrastructure assessment and the need for repairs or replacement.
-Alternatively, it can be initiated by property owners via an Expression of Interest (EOI), where they must prove majority support (50% + 1) in order for the local improvement to move forward.
+Alternatively, it can be requested by property owners via an Expression of Interest (EOI), where they must prove majority support (50% + 1) in order for the local improvement to move forward.

 Specific procedures and timelines vary depending upon the type of local improvement.
 The City mails such details to property owners in a Local Improvement Notice.
 Once the notice is issued, residents have 30 days to petition against the local improvement.
 A majority of the affected property owners need to sign the petition in order to defeat the local improvement.